porobov/Million-Ether-Homepage-Docs/source/buy.rst

 	Please upload images with width and height corresponding to the pixels you bought otherwise cropping will occur (e.g. if you bought blocks from [1:1] to [1:2], upload two 10x10 px images or one 10x20 px image).

 - Hover over the image, right-click and select **Copy image location**.
-You need a direct link - the one wnich ends with .jpg or .png.
+You need a direct link - the one which ends with .jpg or .png.

 .. image:: /img/imgur.jpg